Paspachu/Paspachu/README.md

 ### Introduction

 My name is Minho Choi from South Korea.
 I have recently obtained my Master's degree in Applied and Computational Mathematics from University of Washington.
 I am moving forward to build my path as Machine Learning Engineer.
 I have strong interest in Machine Learning algorithms, especially in Computer Vision and Image Analysis.
-Moreover, I have an interest in building a performance analysis platform for football(soccer) and table tennis(ping pong).
+Moreover, I have an interest in building a performance analysis platform for baseball, football(soccer), and table tennis(ping pong).

 ### Github Questions